Casa Grounds for Solidarity

 If you would like to learn more about Cafe Justo, please visit this link for an article and radio story from Arizona Public Radio.

 Volunteer with this ministry:

-THANK YOU CASA COMMUNITY: Exciting sales outcome for calendar year 2018: we sold over $12,000 worth of Café Justo coffee this year, thus providing income for the cooperative and the families who grow, harvest and roast the coffee beans.
+THANK YOU CASA COMMUNITY: Exciting sales outcome for calendar year 2019: we sold over $12,000 worth of Café Justo coffee, thus providing income for the cooperative and the families who grow, harvest and roast the coffee beans.